Compensate-Operations/compensate-challenge/README.md

 # Compensate Challenge

-## Background - Carbon emission-reduction projects
+## Background:

+The example provided below is simplified for the purposes of this exercise.
+Purchasing decisions at Compensate are guided by an independent scientific advisory panel and criteria for purchases also takes into consideration e.g. biodiversity and social sustainability factors.

 Compensation payments go in full to projects removing carbon from the atmosphere.
 Purchases are guided by Compensate’s independent Scientific Advisory Panel and certified with Gold Standard and Verified Carbon Standard, with the highest levels of transparency and verification.

-In general, the term "emission-reduction project" refers both to projects that reduce greenhouse-gas emissions and projects that remove carbon dioxide from the atmosphere.
+In general, the term "emission reduction project" refers both to projects that reduce greenhouse gas emissions and projects that remove carbon dioxide from the atmosphere.
 For the sake of clarity, we divide such projects into two categories.
-In our terminology, a carbon-emission reduction project is one that reduces emissions (for example, a wind-power project).
-Meanwhile, a carbon-capture project is one that removes carbon dioxide from the atmosphere (for example, an afforestation project).
+In our terminology, a carbon emission reduction project is one that reduces emissions (for example, a wind power project).
+Meanwhile, a carbon capture project is one that removes carbon dioxide from the atmosphere (for example, an afforestation project).

-One emission-reduction unit is equivalent to the removal of one tonne of carbon dioxide (1,000 kg CO2) from the atmosphere.
+One emission reduction unit is equivalent to the removal of one tonne of carbon dioxide (1,000 kg CO2) from the atmosphere.
 Compensate purchases emission-reduction units from carbon-capture projects.
 The price of the units is determined by the market and by the particular characteristics of different projects.

 There are a number of different types of projects: forest protection, reforestation, CO2-removal and so on.

-We primarily purchase emissions reduction units from projects that focus on forests, but we are constantly in search for the most sustainable and efficient ways to remove carbon dioxide from the atmosphere.
+We primarily purchase emissions reduction units from projects that focus on forests, but we are constantly in search of the most sustainable and efficient ways to remove carbon dioxide from the atmosphere.
 Compensate invests in the planting of new forests and the protection of existing forests.
 We will always be open and transparent in our operations and make information on the use of compensation payments publicly available on our website.

 The amount of carbon captured by each tree species is measured based on different characteristics, such as height and thickness of the tree and the hardness of the wood.
 For example, the harder the wood, the higher the carbon content of a tree.
-These carbon-capture calculations are determined individually for each species of tree by independent, third-party verification experts.
-In turn, these calculations are then used by the operators of carbon-capture projects.
+These carbon capture calculations are determined individually for each species of tree by independent, third-party verification experts.
+In turn, these calculations are then used by the operators of carbon capture projects.

 ## The task

 Your challenge is to create an application that can be used to help optimize how Compensate purchases credits.
-Note: This example is simplified.
-Compensate has an independent scientific advisory panel to make the purchasing decisions.

-Application must be a command line application which takes a path to a JSON file as a command line argument.
+The application must be a command line application which takes a path to a JSON file as a command line argument.

 This JSON file will contain a JSON array of available projects.
-Project object contains information like project ID, group, project type, co2_volume, price of emission-reduction unit, min and max credits available to be bought from this project, time and continent.
+Project object contains information like project ID, group, project type, co2_volume, price of emission reduction unit, min and max credits available to be bought from this project, time and continent.

 One important thing is the time field.
 It describes how long it takes to capture all the CO2 from the atmosphere.
 Time unit is `day`, `month` or `year`.
-For example reforestation is cheap, but growth of the trees can take more than a hundred years.
-You can assume that the carbon removal process is linear, so that if reforestation takes one hundred years to complete, after fifty years it has been captured 0.5 of target value.
+For example reforestation is cheap, but the growth of the trees can take more than a hundred years.
+You can assume that the carbon removal process is linear, so that if reforestation takes one hundred years to complete, after fifty years 0.5 of the target value has been captured.

-The Continental code tells roughly about where the project is located.
-Continent information is important since you should distribute the risk of success.
-Different continents provide different setup of projects.
+The Continental code tells roughly where the project is located.
+Continent information is important since you should distribute risks.
+Different continents provide different project setups.
 Continent code definition:

 | Code | Continent Description |
 | --- | --- |